 More marketing levers, more complexity, more value

-As our Head of Strategic Business Communication Alan Smith says, “As with all machines, more levers deliver more options for faster traction.
+As our former Head of Strategic Business Communication Alan Smith said, “As with all machines, more levers deliver more options for faster traction.
 They also deliver more complexity.”
 But if you’re using the right data and garnering insights from your marketing activity, you’ll be able to manage the machine and its many levers with confidence.

 Bookmark this article to give yourself a pep talk when your marketing feels wonky, remind you to play around with a new lever, and share it with your marketing friends!
 Every business and customer benefits when marketing really works.